Here’s a crazy idea that might work.

 The beauty of this switch: it adds clarity without requiring a change in speech.

 What about verb conjugation?

 Grammar purists might prefer a change in verb conjugation as well.
 Most people today use singular “they” with verbs conjugated for the plural.
-We say “they run” (singular), for instance, instead of “they runs.”
-Should we switch to singular conjugation alongside the spelling change: e.g., “thay runs” (or “thay has good grammar”)?
+We say “they run,” the typical plural use, even when “they” is singular.
+If we adopt this “thay” spelling change, should we also switch to singular conjugation: e.g., “thay runs” — or “thay has good grammar”?

 A conjugation switch would make sense … but I doubt anyone will do it.
 It calls for a change in spoken English.
 Fat chance.